madrus/mdocs/docs/git/tools.md

 #### Environment variables

-!!! important "No spaces in the path names!"
+!!! warning "No spaces in the path names!"

     Make sure there are no spaces in the path.
 If necessary, substitute those paths with their short versions.
 You can find them by running `dir /X` in their parent directory.